bcgov/smk-cli/docs/edit-layer.md

 ## Custom Identify displays

-It is possible to completely customize your layers Identify popup display.
-This is an advanced feature that requires a working understanding of the Vue.js framework, HTML and potentially some javascript knowledge.
+It is possible to completely customize your layer's Identify popup display.
+This is an advanced feature that requires a working understanding of the Vue.js framework, HTML and potentially some JavaScript knowledge.
 More details on providing custom popups will be made available in the future.

-> Query documentation and functionality is currently in progress, check back for further updates soon!

 [Creating an SMK application with the CLI](create-an-app.md) |
 [Editing an SMK application with the CLI](edit-an-app.md) |